 Featured snippets are bits of information that Google presents as answers to user questions so that they do not have to click through to a website.
 Having your content appear in a featured snippet not only provides you with incredible exposure, but also establishes you as a thought leader in the minds of your audience.

 Structured and concise content that provides exact answers to the questions your audience are asking is a solid first step.
 Providing valuable content at a glance is an excellent way of drawing people in for more, with further optimisation increasing your chance of appearing as a featured snippet.

 Answer the Public operates on a freemium model, and can be well worth the Pro version for some businesses.
 However, even with the limitations of the free version, valuable insights can be gained using this nifty tool.

 Delve deeper with Digital Squad

 Want to take your keyword research to the next level?
-Speak to the leading SEO agency in Auckland, Digital Squad, for an in-depth content marketing strategy designed to serve you.
+Speak to your content marketing agency Auckland – Digital Squad.
+We are the leading SEO agency in Auckland and we can provide you with an in-depth content marketing strategy designed to serve you.